Jobs: North West

 Location:

-Edge Hill University, Faculty of Health, Social Care and Medicine is seeking to engage an External Examiner for the following Allied Health, Social Work & Wellbeing Programme with immediate effect:
+Edge Hill University, Faculty of Health, Social Care and Medicine is seeking to engage an External Examiner for the following Allied Health, Social Work & Wellbeing Programme with effect from September 2024

 External Examiners are typically placed on the Edge Hill University External Examiners Register for a period of four years.
 Principle duties normally include;